 St. Louis, MO, USA

-Neeta Satam is an India-born photographer based in Saint Louis.
+Neeta Satam is an India-born photographer based in Saint Louis and Mumbai.
 Her work explores the themes of cultural assimilation, the human condition, and the environment through documentary photography.
 She has been published with various media outlets including, The New York Times, The Guardian, NPR, Bloomberg News, ESPN, and Forbes.

 Neeta is also the recipient of the 2017 Smith/Patterson Science Reporting Fellowship supported by the Pulitzer Center.
 Her work has been recognized by the National Press Photographers Foundation (NPPF) and The Society of Professional Journalists (SPJ).